1. The Painting

-Monet retrospectively denied any influence from Turner on his work:
+Monet retrospectively (and unconvincingly) denied any influence from Turner on his work:

 “Once I liked Turner very much, but now I like him less - he did not lay out his colour carefully enough, and he used too much of it.
 I have studied him well.”

 (This quote was attributed to Monet by the French art dealer René Gimpel in 1918.)